 Our prototype (Before affixing it to the belt)

 Once the participants have been recruited, we plan to tell them about the course in an open environment developed for them to run on.
 An open environment is chosen because of the difficulty of running indoors or finding large spaces in the latter.
 Before we tell them about the course, we would tell them about the running belt and what it does.
 This would take ten minutes.
 To have clarity of thought, we have a voice recording of us explaining the purpose and usage of the belt as a user guide.
 The type of interactions is going to be simple.
 The device works on vibrations presented to the user.
 4 different places where the vibrations occur to give a sense of direction to the user.

 With the setup firmly in place, the evaluators would mark out an area on the track and place “obstacles.”
 The plan for this course is to have levels of difficulty.
 The first level is where there is minimal to no obstacles.
 The second is the added difficulty of narrowing paths and increased obstacles, while the third level would be the most difficult of the lot.
 Participants would be told about the track in advance to get them acclimatized.
 We would be telling the participants that only the evaluators would be next to them along the track so that they would not be left alone at any cost.
 The participants would also be told what they would be evaluated on, and more so the prototype.
 Although we think it would be hard, a think-aloud protocol would be put into effect while the participant is running to get the thoughts about the prototype from the users on the fly.
 The evaluators are looking at areas where the prototype can be evaluated.

 - How much time the user takes to complete the course.

-- The time that is taken by the user to familiarize with the course i.e. Time is taken to know where each obstacle is.
+- The time taken by the user to familiarize yourself with the course, i.e., Time is taken to know where each obstacle is.

 - The number of obstacles successfully detected by the running belt.
-This is done using a fly on the wall technique where the participant is observed from a distance for any qualitative comment about the detection.
+This will be done using a fly-on-the-wall technique where the participant is observed from a distance for any qualitative comment about the detection.